 Above is a rare Magician box which the tremolo came in if buying separately.

-The Magician is made of bent-steel, much like the APM whale tail.
+The Magician is made of bent-steel, much like the USA whale tail.
 However, they seem to be built differently.
 The Magician had a hefty price tag of 50,000 yen back in 1983.

 You can see the mill marks on the saddles.
 The thinner slanted steel block is seen on other early Floyd Rose models, such as the FRT-1 and some FRT-7s.
 The same Japanese factory that made the Fernandes Floyds may have also made these early ESP Magicians.
 No one knows for sure.